Enable, inspire and collaborate to make the Web the primary platform used to create experiences across all connected devices.

 Developers are creating the future by building services and apps for people all over the world.
 The goal of Mozilla Developer Relations is to help developers to use open and standardized web technologies to succeed in achieving their goals.
 We offer help and other resources towards this goal, through various channels.
 We invite you to connect, learn, and share your knowledge.

-We are offering help through Q&A on Stack Overflow, to solve specific technical issues and challenges you might have.
+Reach out to us at email@example.com or on the irc.mozilla.org #devrel IRC channel.
 We also have a newsletter keeping you informed about the latest happenings in the web scene around web apps and more.
 Subscribe to the Apps & Hacks newsletter.

 If you want to go beyond connecting with Mozilla, you can join Mozilla and help realize Mozilla's mission of building a better Internet.
 As a developer, you have skills to contribute in many areas, as well as the opportunity to enhance your skills.
 Mozilla is an open source project, so we "default to open."
 You can "view source" and contribute to our software development projects, like the Firefox browser for desktop and Android, Firefox OS, and Mozilla's websites.
 You can become part of an international community and get recognition for your efforts.
 Here are some of the advantages of contributing to the Mozilla project.